June 2025

 Narrow strip of garden soil between a concrete walkway and the foundation of a house.
 Newly planted greenery — a larger plant with broad, light green leaves and a smaller plant with reddish-orange foliage — are visible in the soil.
 The soil appears recently added.
 The overall impression is of landscaping in progress or recently completed.

-Late afternoon, Charlie returned from work; had a coffee before we travelled to Selkirk to shear some ewe lambs.
+Charlie came home from work in the afternoon, and we had coffee before going to Selkirk to shear some ewe lambs.

 Charlie in a high-visibility vest tending to a flock of sheep.
 The sheep are contained within a wooden enclosure, likely for sorting or other husbandry tasks.
 The setting is a rural pasture with a wooden fence and lush green grass, under a partly cloudy sky.